zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-job-system-automation/em-job-system-automation.md

   ![](images/named_creds_job_succeeded.jpg " ")

-## **Step 1:** Understand how to create an OS Command Job
+## **STEP 1:** Understand how to create an OS Command Job

-In this workshop we will first review the Job you ran in Step 0 to set user *oracle*'s Named Credentials.
+In this workshop we will first review the Job you ran in STEP 0 to set user *oracle*'s Named Credentials.
 This is a Read-Only exercise to explain how that Library job was created.

 1. Log into your Enterprise Manager as user **emadmin**